 I’m Lindsay Blackwell, a PhD student at the University of Michigan School of Information.
 I am advised by Dr. Sarita Yardi Schoenebeck and Dr. Cliff Lampe.
 I research online harassment, and in particular what motivates people to participate in online abuse.

-August 9, 2017: I’m presenting a short talk and a poster at Facebook’s UX Research Summit in Menlo Park, CA.
+August 9, 2017: I’m presenting a short talk and a poster at Facebook’s UX Research Summit (UsERS) in Menlo Park, CA.

 August 7, 2017: One paper accepted to CSCW 2018 Online First (27% acceptance rate): an interview study with users of HeartMob, a private online support community for people experiencing online harassment (with Jill Dimond, Sarita Schoenebeck, and Cliff Lampe).